COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 The following training tips can reduce the risk of an ACL injury:

-Successful surgery tightens your knee and restores its stability, which helps you avoid further injury.
+Successful surgery tightens your knee and restores its stability, which helps to avoid further injury.

-After ACL reconstruction, you'll need to do rehabilitation exercises to gradually return your knee to full range of motion and stability.
+After ACL reconstruction, your child will need to do rehabilitation exercises to gradually return your knee to full range of motion and stability.

-You also may need a knee brace temporarily and will probably have to stay out of sports for about 6 months to a year after the surgery.
+You also may need a knee brace temporarily and will probably have to stay out of sports for about six months to a year after the surgery.